BLANK SPACES Mural Series

-The Short North Alliance and 19 partner galleries and art institutions, with the support of the the Greater Columbus Arts Council and the Short North Foundation, are excited to launch the third rendition of the highly popular Short North Temporary Mural Series.
-The exhibition, titled BLANK SPACES, was installed beginning on September 10, 2015, in the Short North Arts District.
+The Short North Alliance and 19 partner galleries and art institutions, with the support of the the Greater Columbus Arts Council and the Short North Foundation, launched the third rendition of the highly popular Short North Mural Series.
+The exhibition, titled BLANK SPACES, was installed September 10, 2015, in the Short North Arts District.

 The exhibition was curated by Tyler Cann, Curator of Contemporary Art at the Columbus Museum of Art.

-The murals are installed on the exterior brick facades of 19 buildings along High Street in the Short North Arts District.
-They consist of high resolution images of art works that are printed on vinyl and heat-adhered to buildings.
-The process results in a work of art that looks painted on the building.
+The murals were installed on the exterior brick facades of 19 buildings along High Street in the Short North Arts District.
+They consisted of high resolution images of art works printed on vinyl and heat-adhered to buildings.
+The process resulted in a work of art that looked painted on the building.

-Its name, BLANK SPACES, comes from the idea that these murals temporarily occupy otherwise blank brick walls in the Short North Arts District.
-The murals are designed to be photographed and enjoyed for a limited time, until the next series is installed.
+Its name, BLANK SPACES, came from the idea that these murals temporarily occupied otherwise blank brick walls in the Short North Arts District.
+The murals were designed to be photographed and enjoyed for a limited time, until the next series was installed.
 Click here to download the BLANK SPACES Map.